 However, please allow me to demonstrate why using the Trademarkia search engine has tremendous potential to lead you astray and completely waste your time and hard-earned money.

-A Simple Experiment Demonstrating the Ineffectiveness of the Trademarkia Search
+An Experiment Demonstrating the Ineffectiveness of the Trademarkia Search

 nike shoes krispy kreme donuts

 Above is a list of eight phrases that each incorporate a famous trademark.
 Pick any one you like and then surf on over to Trademarkia.
 Type your chosen phrase into the search field and click the “SEARCH” button.

 This name is not found in our database of U.S. trademarks, so Apply for it Now.
 Check off countries you wish to trademark your name/slogan in.

 I Hope You Realize the Absurdity of the Trademarkia Search “Recommendation”

 There’s a reason why I use the color red (the universal color for “danger” and “warning”) for the ill-advised Trademarkia search “recommendation” to proceed with a trademark application.

 Because the exact phrase you selected was not found in the Trademarkia search database, you’re encouraged by Trademarkia to pony up some cash and submit a trademark application through Trademarkia’s application filing service.
 Yet, the eight examples noted above incorporate some of the most well-known registered trademarks in the United States.
 There’s clearly no way the USPTO would approve a trademark application seeking to register any of these eight phrases.
 They’re all much too similar to existing registered trademarks in terms of appearance, sound, meaning, and commercial impression.